gangdong/gangdong.github.io/_posts/2018-12-24-Blog-rouge.markdown

 ---
 Syntax highlighting is important (especially for programming blogs) because it improves the readability of posts.
 This article will introduce a syntax highlighter - [Rouge](https://rubygems.org/gems/rouge).

-I think everyone who attach a code snippet into the blog wants to get a beautiful syntax highlighting style, like does by some famous IDE, Visual Code, Eceplise, Atom...
+I think maybe someone who attach a code snippet into the blog wants to get a beautiful syntax highlighting style, just like we see in some famous IDE, Visual Code, Eceplise, Atom...

-I also like that, so I decided to add syntax highlighter into my blog.
+I also like that, so I decide to add syntax highlighter into my blog.

 My blog was constructed by Jekyll, Jekyll has built in support for syntax highlighting and Rouge is the default highlighter in Jekyll 3 and above.
 It's also supported by Github Pages, you can use it when you deploy your site on Github Pages.

 ## Install Rouge
-There is nothing special about the installation method, like a ordinary plugin installation.
+There is nothing special about the installation, like a ordinary Jekyll plugin installation.

 {% highlight ruby %}
 gem install rouge